 631 Grant Ave./Sacramento St.

 Looking much as it did when it opened in 1920, this intriguing restaurant has seven private wooden booths with curtains for a door.
+It is able to seat 800 diners at the same time and is particularly popular for celebratory banquets.
 These wonderful, cozy enclosures provide the ultimate in privacy.
 The extensive a la carte menu includes sizzling rice soup, fried won tons, cashew chicken, deep-fried squab, and a variety of chow mein and chop suey dishes, and the family-style Cantonese dinner is always a good choice.
 Exotic shark’s fin, bird’s nest, and seaweed soups are also available.

 House of Nanking